Template Inheritance and Reusability

 {import}

-Use Case: sidebar.latte in single.product.latte & single.service.latte.
+Use Case: Using sidebar.latte in single.product.latte and single.service.latte.

 sidebar.latte